ahmetb/cloud-run-faq/README.md

 (x86-64), it can be executed on Cloud Run.

-Web applications written in languages like Node.js, Python, Go, Java, Ruby, PHP, Rust, Kotlin, Swift, C/C++ can work on Cloud Run. _(.NET Core is currently not supported due to a bug.)_
+Web applications written in languages like Node.js, Python, Go, Java, Ruby, PHP, Rust, Kotlin, Swift, C/C++, C# can work on Cloud Run.

 🍄 Users managed to run web servers written in x86 assembly, or [22-year old Python